-B. Regulating the Memory Traffic of Accelerators
+6.2 Regulating the Memory Traffic of Accelerators

 To enforce regulation on accelerators, we leverage traffic shaping via ARM QoS support.
-ARM QoS has been substantially ignored by past literature on real-time systems.
-Yet, it encompasses a rich set of functionalities implemented in many popular high-performance embedded platforms to manage memory traffic at the level of bus masters.
-As the first work to leverage and integrate QoS support, we hereby provide some essential background.
+The ARM QoS support encompasses a rich set of functionalities implemented in many popular high-performance embedded platforms to manage memory traffic at the level of bus masters.
+We first provide some necessary background required to understand how the ARM QoS infrastructure works in combination with the Advanced eXtensible Interface 4.0 (AXI4) [38].